Kearis Jackson: Tennessee Titans

 Jackson was signed by the Tennessee Titans as an undrafted free agent on May 15, 2023.
 He made the Titans 53-man roster as the team's punt returner.
-He suffered an ankle injury in practice and was placed on injured reserve on September 22, 2023.
-He was waived on August 27, 2024.
+Jackson suffered an ankle injury in practice and was placed on injured reserve on September 22.

+Jackson was waived by Tennessee on August 27, 2024.

 New York Giants

-On October 1, 2024, Jackson was signed to the New York Giants practice squad.
+On October 1, 2024, Jackson was signed to the New York Giants' practice squad.

 Houston Texans

 On January 24, 2025, Jackson signed a reserve/future contract with the Houston Texans.
-He was waived on March 17, 2025.
+He was waived by the Texans on March 17.

 Edmonton Elks

 The Edmonton Elks announced that they had added Jackson on May 8, 2025.
+He made two appearances for Edmonton, recording three receptions for 24 yards.
+On February 16, 2026, it was announced that Jackson had been released by the Elks.